As I was going to St Ives: Answers

 Owing to various ambiguities in the language of the riddle, several other solutions are possible.
 While it is generally assumed that the narrator met the man and his wives coming from St Ives, the word "met" does not necessarily exclude the possibility that they fell in while traveling in the same direction.
-In this case, there is no trick; just a mathematical calculation of the number of kits, cats, sacks, and wives, along with the man and the narrator.
-Another possible answer is that the "man with seven wives" might have seven wives, but that none of them were accompanying him on the journey.
-One way of stating the answer, factoring in these ambiguities, is "at least one, the narrator plus anyone who happens to be travelling in the same direction as him or her".
-However, still other interpretations concern the phrasing of the question, which might be understood to exclude the narrator.
-If only the narrator was traveling to St Ives, but the phrase, "kits, cats, sacks, and wives" excludes him, then the answer to the riddle is zero.
+In this case, there is no trick; just an arithmetical calculation of the number of kits, cats, sacks, and wives, along with the man and the narrator.
+Another possible answer is that the man with seven wives might have seven wives, but that none of them was accompanying him on the journey.
+One way of stating the answer, taking account of these ambiguities, is "at least one, the narrator plus anyone who happens to be travelling in the same direction".
+Still other interpretations concern the phrasing of the question, which might be understood to exclude the narrator.
+If only the narrator were travelling to St Ives, but the phrase, "kits, cats, sacks, and wives" excludes him, then the answer to the riddle is zero.
 If everyone—including those being carried—were travelling to St Ives, but only the kits, cats, sacks, and wives are counted, then the answer is precisely 2,800.